top of page

 Can eating more protein help with menopause belly fat?

 Yes.
-Higher protein intake helps reduce fat gain by improving satiety, preserving muscle, and stabilizing blood sugar.
+Higher protein intake helps reduce fat gain by improving satiety, preserving muscle mass, and stabilizing blood sugar - all of which directly affect abdominal fat accumulation.

 Is protein powder safe for women over 50?

-Yes, high-quality protein powders (like whey or plant-based) can be a convenient way to meet daily protein needs.
+Yes.
+High-quality protein powders - whether whey or plant-based - can be a practical and convenient way to meet daily protein needs, particularly at breakfast or post-workout.

 What is the best protein for menopause?